glen-macharia-kinyua/shelta-home_docs/installation.md

     - If you're using sample data, the default admin account is `botble` - `159357`.
     - If you don't use sample data, you need to go to Admin -> Plugins then activate all plugins.

+> {note} If you're a Laravel developer or you want to customize our source code in folder `platform/core` & `platform/packages`,
+> please delete folder `vendor` then run `composer install` to re-install vendor packages before starting change our source code.
+>
 **FlexHome should run on a virtual host.
 Create a virtual host like cms.local to run FlexHome.
 Follow these steps to see how to config virtual host: [Setup virtual host](/flex-home/master/virtualhost).**

 <a name="note"></a>